-We keep each other accountable for our goals, tell each other when something sounds like a great idea or a terrible idea, and occasionally we give each other a sorely needed talk about a direction change.
+We keep each other accountable for our goals, tell each other when something sounds like a great or a terrible idea, and occasionally give each other a sorely needed talk about a direction change.

 Keep a record of your accomplishments

 In the back of my notebook where I write all my ideas, I use my best pen to write the date and a goal or an accomplishment I meet.

 At the beginning of your entrepreneurial journey, it’ll look like “reached 100 email subscribers” or “sold my first product.”